-Let me answer, churn and burn projects lack of good customization.
-Because they only focus on throwing the content and hammering with the backlinks.
+Let me answer, lack of good customization.
+Because low-quality projects focus on throwing the content and hammering with the backlinks.

 More than %50 of web traffic is going through mobile devices.
 Also, this percentage is expected to rise in the next years.

-Google obviously doesn’t like it and expects websites to be transparent.
-A privately registered domain may be a signal for a low-quality website.
+Google obviously doesn't like it and expects websites to be transparent.
+A privately registered domain may be a signal of a low-quality website.

 Matt Cutts earlier hinted that Private Whois may be used as a negative ranking factor for a website.

 “Rather than any real content, most of the pages were pay-per-click (PPC) parked pages, and when I checked the whois on them, they all had “whois privacy protection service” on them.

 That's relatively unusual.
 Having lots of sites isn't automatically bad, and having PPC sites isn't automatically bad, and having whois privacy turned on isn't automatically bad, but once you get several of these factors all together, you're often talking about a very different type of webmaster than the fellow who just has a single site or so.”